tikishen/comment_app_project/README.md

 My comment app is divided into four components, `MyCommentApp`, `UserInput`, `CommentList`, and `CommentText`.

-`MyCommentApp`: The whole comment function is included in a component called `CommentApp`.
-The `CommentApp` contains the upper and lower parts.
+`MyCommentApp`: The whole comment function is included in a component called `MyCommentApp`.
+The `MyCommentApp` contains the upper and lower parts.

 `UserInput`: The upper part is the input area responsible for the user input, including the user name, comment content and release button for publishing comments.

 `CommentList`: The lower section is a list of comments, with a component called `CommentList` responsible for the display of the list.

-`CommentText`: Each comment list item is displayed by a separate component `Comment`.
+`CommentText`: Each comment list item is displayed by a separate component `CommentText`.

 ### Component implementation